Submitted Aug 8, 2021 by Nick Jones

 Parking is available in the town but is limited to 4 days.
 Longer term parking is available via the hotel operators and is on the left side of the road just before you turn to go down the hill to the hotel (this lot charges $40 for 5 days and allows you to go over at a daily rate).

-Tides in this part of Georgia Straight flood to the North and ebb to the South.
+Tides in this part of Georgia Strait flood to the North and ebb to the South.
 Lund has a tide station and so there is good tide data available online for this area.

-There are currently only 2 campsites in the Copeland Islands: Mid Copeland Campsite and North Copeland Campsite.
-The Southern campsite is currently closed in order to allow the land to recuperate.
+There are only 2 campsites in the Copeland Islands Marine Provincial Park: Mid Copeland Campsite and North Copeland Campsite.
 The Mid Copeland campsite is the smaller of the two and has 10 tent platforms and 1 picnic table.
 North Copeland has 20 tent platforms and 2-3 picnic tables.
 North Copeland has a wonderful inner bay for swimming but can get crowded.
 North Copeland also has a couple of places to pull out kayaks.
 The North end of Mid Copeland has a decent pullout and has good campsites but the South end does not have any good kayak pull outs.
 Mid Copeland can be less busy and a good option to consider.
 Both islands have outhouses that are maintained by the park operator.
+Camping is permitted only in designated sites and no fires are allowed.
+Fees are charged.

 There is not fresh water available on the islands so you have to bring your own.
 If you run low however, Lund is only a couple of hours away for food and water resupply.